chtoucas/Narvalo.NET/Issues.md

 MSBuild files:
 - Enhancement: Publish non retail packages to a remove MyGet server and Publish retail packages to NuGet server.
-- Bug: FullClean target from PSakefile.ps1 fails sometimes for obscure reasons.
-- Improvement: Ability to install PSake on demand (important for CI).
 - Bug: Whatever we use for CodeAnalysisSucceededFile, it does not seem to be understood by MSBuild.
 Setting CodeAnalysisLogFile or CodeAnalysisSucceededFile disables incremental building.
 Code Analysis Hooks.
   For _WarnOnTemporaryOverridenSettings, RunCodeAnalysis is not available in VS.
+- Bug: FullClean target from PSakefile.ps1 fails sometimes for obscure reasons.

 Miscs:
 - Bugfix: CC & Format.CurrentCulture.
 Narvalo.Int64Encoder.FromFlickrBase58String.